lincc-frameworks/tdastro/docs/index.rst

    >> pip install tdastro

+See our selection of :doc:`tutorial notebooks <notebooks>` for usage examples.

-If you are interested in installing from source, or contributing to the package, see the :doc:`contribution guide <contribution.rst>`
+If you are interested in installing from source, or contributing to the package, see the :doc:`contribution guide <contributing>`.

 .. toctree::
    :hidden:

    Home page <self>
+   Simulations <simulations>
    Notebooks <notebooks>
    API Reference <autoapi/index>
    Contribution Guide <contributing>